redFrik/udk16-Immersive_Technologies/udk170126/README.md

 grid
 --

-taking webcamera input from MaxMspJitter and sending a 64x48 grascale matrix at 30fps over osc to unity.
+using MaxMspJitter to take video input from webcamera, downsample it to 64x48 grascale and sending over osc to unity at 30fps.

+NOTE: you can also access the webcamera directly in unity - this example is for a specific project and not the best solution in general.

 * create a new 3d project in unity
 * go to Edit / Project Settings / Player and tick 'Run In Background'